mjackson/http-client/README.md

 It's cool.
 I've got your back.

-All `fetch` functions in http-client support a trailing `callback` argument that you can use to handle responses and/or errors just like you're used to doing in node.js.
+All `fetch` functions in http-client are enhanced with a trailing `callback` argument that you can use to handle responses and/or errors just like you're used to doing in node.js.

 ```js
 fetch('/customers/5', (error, response) => {